maning/birds-mpbx-gljs/popup_cluster.md

 });

 ```
-The above code does the following:
-* When a click event occurs on a feature in the birds layer, open a popup at the
+The above code does the following: when a click event occurs on a feature in the birds layer, open a popup at the
 location of the feature, with description HTML from its properties.

 * Save your `index.html` and open the file in your browser.